 CNNs have become part of our everyday life in the last years.
-They can be found in many different applications such as smartphones, data centers, and autonomous driving systems [3,9,11].
-These different applications have varying requirements regarding their Key Performance Indicators (KPIs) such as performance, area, power consumption, or cost.
-Executing CNNs on general purpose $\mathbf{2}$

-CPUs does often not fulfill these requirements.
+They can be found in many different applications such as smartphones, data centers, and autonomous driving systems [4,13,15].
+These different applications have varying requirements regarding their Key Performance Indicators (KPIs) such as performance, area, power consumption, or accuracy.
+Executing CNNs on general purpose CPUs does often not fulfill these requirements.
 Therefore, specialized integrated circuits, called Deep Learning Accelerators (DLAs), are developed to mitigate this issue.
 Designing a DLA is not a trivial task, since a DLA usually consists of different acceleration units for different CNN layers.
 Each of these units has configuration parameters, leaving the designer with a large design space to explore.
 For example, the number of Multiply-Accumulate (MAC) units in an accelerator directly influences area, cost, power consumption, and performance.
 As this work shows, the optimal configuration of a DLA regarding performance strongly depends on the prospective workload, which should therefore also be considered from the very beginning.
 All these considerations should be included as early as possible in the development process.
 Although parameters can be altered in later stages as well, small modifications usually entail a series of further changes, especially if the design is already in a more advanced development stage.
 The more advanced the design is, the higher the costs for the alterations will be.

 Common methods to perform early estimates are high-level architecture simulations, also called pre-RTL simulations, and analytical models.
-Both methods have been applied in DLAs design [2, 4, 5, 10].
+Both methods have been applied in DLA design [3,5,6,14,12].
 However, most approaches focus strongly on the hardware structure to be developed and merely regard the model as a byproduct.
 These models are usually very specific and therefore cannot be generalized for designing new DLAs.
-A more generic approach is the Eyexam framework proposed in [4].
-It shows how a performance evaluation of an arbitrary DLA can be created within seven refinement steps.
+A more generic approach is the Eyexam framework proposed in [5].
+It shows how a performance evaluation for an arbitrary DLA can be created within seven refinement steps.
 However, the authors only provide a general overview of how these steps have to be applied and do not mention any formulas or further instructions.

 In contrast, this paper presents a novel generic analytical model to estimate the inference performance of an arbitrary DLA.
-It is based on the popular Roofline model since the assumptions of data/processing parallelism and a small control flow overhead hold valid for most DLA designs [12].
+It is based on the popular Roofline model since the assumptions of data/processing parallelism and a small control flow overhead hold valid for most DLA designs [16].
 The model still requires characterization regarding the DLA's hardware architecture, but provides a structured and systematic approach to attain it.
 Other KPIs such as power or area are left for future work.
 As a case study the model is applied to the Nvidia Deep Learning Accelerator (NVDLA), which was chosen because its open-source RTL implementation and compiler permit to verify the model in great detail.
 Hence, the estimated inference performance is compared to the results obtained by executing the unmodified NVDLA RTL code in a hybrid prototype using Synopsys ZeBu Server.
-In addition the estimates are compared to the official Nvidia NVDLA performance sheet [1].
-The major contributions of this work are as follows:
+In addition the estimates are compared to the official Nvidia NVDLA performance sheet [2].
+Note, this work is an extended version of the original paper [8] published at "SAMOS International Conference on Embedded Computer Systems: Architectures".
+The major contributions of the original work are as follows: